dariusmehri/HUD-NSPIRE-and-NYCHA-Apartment-Inspections-in-Power-BI/README.md

 ###

-A drill down was created showing the NSPIRE deficiencies compared to the annual NYCHA apartment inspections:
+A drill down was created to analyze the NSPIRE deficiencies compared to the annual NYCHA apartment inspections:

 <img width="916" height="457" alt="image" src="https://github.com/user-attachments/assets/f38a2db6-a999-48b3-9257-a7cd1847513d" />